The medium-modified $g\to c\bar{c}$ splitting function in the BDMPS-Z formalism: First order opacity expansion

-This suggests to fix the density $\bar{n}_0$ and the in-medium path-length $L$ of an \emph{equivalent static medium} in terms of the line integral \eqref{eq55.2} and the linearly weighted line-integral appearing in \eqref{eq55.4},
+This suggests to fix the density $\bar{n}_0$ and the in-medium path-length $L$ of an \emph{equivalent static medium} in terms of the line integral \eqref{eq3.12} and the linearly weighted line-integral appearing in \eqref{eq3.14},

-In Fig.~\ref{fig:interference_factor}, we make use of \eqref{eq55.2} and \eqref{eq55.5} to compare different time-dependent density profiles to an equivalent static scenario.
-Specifically, the area under the curves is the same for different profiles shown in Fig.~\ref{fig:interference_factor}(a) and the corresponding interference factors shown in Fig.~\ref{fig:interference_factor}(b) (note the log scale).
-The interference factor \eqref{eq55.4} is then independent of $\bar{n}_0$ and it depends only on the dimensionless quantity $\left( \Gamma_1 L \right)^{-1} = \tau_{g\to c\bar{c}}/L$.
-Remarkably, while details of its shape depend on the density profile, the interference factor $F(\Gamma_1)$ interpolates in all cases between the totally coherent and incoherent limiting cases on approximately the same scale $\Gamma_1^{-1} =L/2$.
-This reinforces the interpretation of a formation time given to $\tau_{g\to c\bar{c}} $ in \eqref{eq3.7}.
+In Fig.~\ref{fig:interference_factor}, we make use of \eqref{eq3.12} and \eqref{eq3.15} to compare different time-dependent density profiles to an equivalent static scenario.
+Specifically, the area under the curves is the same for different profiles shown in Fig.~\ref{fig:interference_factor}(a) and the corresponding interference factors are shown in Fig.~\ref{fig:interference_factor}(b) (note the log scale).
+The interference factor \eqref{eq3.13} is then independent of $\bar{n}_0$ and it depends only on the dimensionless quantity $\left( \Gamma_1 L \right)^{-1} = \tau_{g\to c\bar{c}}/L$.
+Remarkably, while details of the shape depend on the density profile, the interference factor $F(\Gamma_1)$ interpolates in all cases between the totally coherent and incoherent limiting cases on approximately the same scale $\Gamma_1^{-1} =L/2$.
+This reinforces the interpretation of a formation time given to $\tau_{g\to c\bar{c}} $ in \eqref{eq3.9}.

-We emphasize that where numerical accuracy would require it, techniques exist to evaluate \eqref{eq2.3} for dynamically expanding scenarios.
-However, the relations established here indicate that quantitative guidance for the results expected for dynamically expanding scenarios can be gained from studying equivalent static media.
-In particular, in the incoherent limit, results for $\left(\frac{1}{Q^2}\, P_{g \to c\, \bar{c}} \right)^{\rm med}$ in a dynamically expanding scenario can be related to an equivalent static scenario satisfying \eqref{eq55.2}.
-The scale at which coherence effects start reducing the medium-modification is then set by $L\, \Gamma_1 \approx 2$ with $L$ being defined via \eqref{eq55.2} and \eqref{eq55.5}.
-We anticipate that these observations can be generalised beyond $N=1$ opacity expansion, see section~\ref{sec4}.
+Where numerical accuracy would require it, techniques exist to evaluate \eqref{eq2.2} for expanding scenarios.
+However, the relations established here indicate that quantitative guidance for the results expected for expanding scenarios can be gained from studying equivalent static media.
+In particular, in the incoherent limit, results for $\left(\frac{1}{Q^2}\, P_{g \to c\, \bar{c}} \right)^{\rm med}$ in an expanding scenario can be related to an equivalent static scenario satisfying \eqref{eq3.12}.
+The scale at which coherence effects start reducing the medium-modification is then set by $L\, \Gamma_1 \approx 2$ with $L$ being defined via \eqref{eq3.12} and \eqref{eq3.15}.
+We anticipate that these observations can be generalised beyond the $N=1$ opacity expansion, see section~\ref{sec4}.